Move-Flow/LayerZero-Aptos-Contract/CrossChainOp.md

     * `rmtMflTokenAddress`
     * `rmtEvmReceiverAddr`
     * `remoteChainId`
-  * MFL Token owner transfers some MFL to Contract Owner.
+  * MFL Token owner transfers at least 0.1 MFL to Contract Owner.
+  * Ensure the deployer's apt balance is greater than 3 apt.
   * `cd sdk; npx jest ./tests/moveflow.setRemote.test.ts`, what the script should have done：
+    * Mint MFL
-    * `Register MFL on Moveflow contract`
+    * Register MFL on Moveflow contract
     * `set_coin_map`
     * `setRemote`
     * Create a stream whose receiver is an EVM user.